 - Encourage them to get moving.
 Make positive comments that focus on effort: “Wow, you zoomed down the slide!”
 “You almost made a basket!”

 - Think about safety.
 Help children remember hats and mittens during cold weather.
 In hot weather, see that they cool off in the shade and drink plenty of water.
 Whatever the weather, help them avoid too much exposure to direct sunlight.
-If a child has asthma or another condition that limits active play, a health care provider can suggest ways to help the child be active and safe.

 - Share books that show the importance of fitness.
 Offer children books about dancers, athletes, construction workers, farmers, and other physically active people.